NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

     lfs setstripe*c 30 /scratch1/your_project_dir/path/large_files/

-.. rubric:: Use a Small Stripe Count for Small Files
+**Use a Small Stripe Count for Small Files**

 * Place \**small files*\* on a single OST.
 * This causes the small files not to be spread out/\**fragmented*\* across OSTs.

 .. code-block:: shell

     lfs setstripe*c 1 /scratch1/your_project_dir/path/small_files/

-.. rubric:: Parallel IO Stripe Count
+**Parallel IO Stripe Count**

 * Single shared files should have a stripe count \**equal to*\* (or a factor of) the number of processes which access the file.
 * If the number of processes in your application is greater than 106 (the number of HDD OSTs), use '-c*1' to use all   of the OSTs
 * The stripe size should be set to allow as much stripe alignment as possible.
 * Try to keep each process accessing as few OSTs as possible.

 .. code-block:: shell

     lfs setstripe*s 32m*c 24 /scratch1/your_project_dir/path/parallel/

-You can specify the stripe count and size programmatically,by creating an MPI info object.
+You can specify the stripe count and size programmatically, by creating an MPI info object.

-.. rubric:: Single Stream IO
+**Single Stream IO**

 * Set the stripe count to 1 on a directory.
 * Write all files in this directory.